Accession number

 Decoration: 79 miniatures with figures and scenes illustrating the text, 12 small oblong miniatures illustrating the zodiac, 15 small oblong landscape miniatures illustrating the stars.

-Thirteen miniatures were cut out and restored, 9 in the 18th century and 4 others at an unknown date.
-They are fols.
-26v, 54v, 65r, 122r, 141r, 143v, 146r, 165v, 169r, 171ra, 172r, 173r, and 187v.
+Thirteen miniatures were cut out and restored.
+9 were cut out in the 18th century by Thomas Worth; 4 others at an unknown date and were restored prior to its sale to J. Pierpont Morgan.
+The restored folios are 26v, 54v, 65r, 122r, 141r, 143v, 146r, 165v, 169r, 171ra, 172r, 173r, and 187v.

 Artists: 2 unidentified artists for the miniatures; 4 border artists of which one (Border Artist A) has work identified in 13 manuscripts by Kathleen Scott in her book Later Gothic manuscripts, 1390-1490.